 Long Session vs. Short Session

 Per the Nebraska’s State Constitution, the Nebraska legislature has a two year cycle which includes a “long session” and a “short session.”
-2018 is the second year in the two year cycle and is therefore a short session.
+2019 is the first year in the two year cycle and is therefore a long session.

 - 90 Working Days